-MC is currently working to refresh its evidence base on underlying needs in respect to housing.
-An update to EDNS and local housing need assessment is being done jointly with Gravesham Borough Council.
+MC has refreshed its evidence base on underlying needs in respect to housing.
+An update to the Employment Land Needs Assessment and local housing need assessment has been done jointly with Gravesham Borough Council.
 Medway Council intends to meet its own need for employment and housing.

-The spatial strategy for Medway in the coming years continues to deliver on the success of the area's urban regeneration, with growth focused in existing town centres in line with the 2019 masterplans for these areas.
+Medway's view is that its The spatial strategy for Medway in the coming years continues to deliver on the success of the area's urban regeneration, with growth focused in existing town centres in line with the 2019 masterplans for these areas.
+However MBC's view is that in the absence of an adopted spatial strategy for Medway, this is not a valid point.
 Medway introduced proposals for how development of around 10,000 homes focused around Hoo St Werburgh may come forward as part of its local plan in the consultation document 'Planning for Growth on the Hoo Peninsula' in Spring 2020, and has secured £170m of Housing Infrastructure Funding to support growth.

 1 Medway's 2015 SHMA states that the Medway Council HMA encompasses a wider area beyond the authority area to include Gravesham, Swale, Dartford, as well as parts of Maidstone and Tonbridge & Malling.
-This will be reviewed as part of Medway's current Local Housing Needs Assessment.
+This has been reviewed as part of Medway's Local Housing Needs Assessment (2021).